dalekirkwood/home-assistant.io/source/_integrations/twilio_call.markdown

 ### Usage

 Twilio is a notify platform and thus can be controlled by calling the notify service [as described here](/integrations/notify/).
 It will send a notification to all E.164 phone numbers in the notification **target**.
 See the notes above regarding the `from_number` configuration variable for information about formatting phone numbers.
+Make sure the country is activated from your Twilio dashboard otherwise the service will not work.

 ```yaml
 # Example automation notification entry